 It’s often said that managing risk is as important as getting good investment returns.
 Ownership of defensive investments can offset potential losses from other investments while smoothing out returns.

-What are defensive investments?
-Defensive investments are assets that tend to increase or maintain their value during financial threats such as high inflation, recessions, Black Swans, and bear markets.
-Defensive stocks, Treasury bonds, T bills, gold, money market funds, puts and inverse ETF’s are examples of defensive investments.
+Treasury bonds, T bills, gold, money market funds, put options, TIPS, and inverse ETF’s are all examples of defensive investments.
+These are all assets that tend to increase or maintain their value during financial threats as high inflation, recessions, Black Swans, and bear markets.

-In this post, I’ll share more about defensive investments, address several types of defensive investments, how and why most people already own defensive investments, time considerations for holding defensive investments and why bonds are not always the best defensive investment as many investors believe.
+In this post, I’ll share important facts about defensive investments that every investor will want to know.
+We’ll cover several types of defensive investments, how and why most people already own defensive investments, time considerations for holding defensive investments, and why bonds are not always the best defensive investment as many investors believe.

 Types of Defensive Investments

 There’s a lot of information available about defensive stocks.
 There are, however, often overlooked defensive investments besides stocks.